By Tom Gatch

 As far as fishing, in between bouts of winds, this past week wasn’t too very bad, but like I said, not many folks are fishing.
 This coming week, the forecasts call for some very strong double-digit winds.

-In the upper Sea of Cortez, just south of Puertecitos, the waters around Islas Encantadas continue to offer some excellent late season opportunities to catch a few quality grade cabrilla and leopard grouper.
+Further north in the upper Sea of Cortez just south of Puertecitos, the waters around Islas Encantadas continue to offer some excellent late season opportunities to catch a few quality grade cabrilla and leopard grouper.

 This rocky and volcanic region is extremely popular and productive during the panga mothership season because it is one of the prime areas in Baja California Norte that still holds prolific populations of these exotic fish.
 One of the most reliable ways to catch them is by yo-yo jigging iron near the bottom right in front of their face.
 However, it is important to be selective and conscientious in choosing the ones that you plan to keep; these fish are even slower growing than they are delicious.